 VUSD science teachers test new water monitoring equipment with NOAA Channel Islands National Marine Sanctuary staff and volunteers during a teachers PD training.

-What the V-RAN Program 2021-2022 Will Provide to Teachers and Students
+What does the V-RAN Program provide to Teachers and Students of VUSD?

-Access to >25 science activities to choose from, drawn from the EECCOA Activity Guide and from sponsoring and partner organizations (NOAA, EPA, e.t.c.) focused on climate, ocean, and energy literacy aligned to NGSS
+Access to >25 science activities to choose from, drawn from the EECCOA Activity Guide and from sponsoring and partner organizations (NOAA, USC Sea Grant, e.t.c.) focused on climate, ocean, and energy literacy aligned to NGSS

 Training on the use of curricula, on-field monitoring & lectures from expert guest scientists

-The activities will be available online for your students to use in a self-guided manner with directions, links to videos, assessment questions, and additional resources.
+The activities are available online for your students to use in a self-guided manner with directions, links to videos, assessment questions, and additional resources.

 Meaningful live field experiences at Ventura River Watershed led by project and partners staff in support of the monitoring and restoration efforts taking place.